pganalyze/pganalyze-docs/log-insights/setup/azure-database/index.md

 azure_eventhub_name: postgres
 ```

-Thanks to the Managed Identity thats assigned to the VM, we don't need to specify any credentials here.
+Thanks to the Managed Identity that's assigned to the VM, we don't need to specify any credentials here.

 Run the collector test to verify the setup works: